2016 Application Form (coming Fall 2015)

 Research and Service in Modern Marine Science

 Must have completed 10th grade and be 17 by June 1st.
-May not turn 18 before July 19th.
-Students who have completed the O.C.E.A.N.S. program and are not yet 17 may apply.
+Must not turn 18 before July 31st.
+Students who have completed the OCEANS or Ocean CHEMystery program and are not yet 17 may apply.

 Prerequisites: All students may apply regardless of their scuba diving experience (no prior experience required).
 Students will have a choice between an Open Water certification or an Advanced Open Water certification.(1) Students participating in the Advanced Diving certification must have an open water dive certification from a nationally recognized organization.
-(2) All students must have Divers Alert Network (DAN) insurance or equivalent coverage.
+(2) All students must obtain Divers Alert Network (DAN) insurance or equivalent diving coverage prior to program start date.
 (3) Ability to pass PADI swim test, including 10 minute float or tread in deep water and un-timed 200 meter/yard continuous surface swim.

 Field excursions include: